Harshita-capsitech/EmailDocs/Emails/Overview.md

 ## **Process Flow**

 ### **Description:**
 The process flow outlines the step-by-step operations within the Email Module.
-The flow provides a seamless user experience from selecting an email provider to composing and sending emails, managing drafts, and leveraging AI features to enhance communication.
+It provides a seamless user experience, from selecting an email provider to composing and sending emails, managing drafts, and leveraging AI features to enhance communication.

 1. **Email Provider Selection**:
    - The system automatically determines the email service provider (either **Outlook** or **Gmail**) based on the **practice ID**.
-   - The selected email provider enables users to access their respective email services, manage emails, and interact with system features such as sending and receiving emails.
+The selected email provider enables users to access their respective email services, manage emails, and interact with system features such as sending and receiving emails.

 2. **Compose Email**:
    - The user navigates to the email composition screen where they can:
      - Set the **email importance** to **Low**, **Normal**, or **High**, ensuring that recipients understand the priority of the email.
      - Write the body content of the email, including formatting options (e.g., bold, italics, bullet points, etc.).
      - **Attach files** by selecting them from the local file system or by using a drag-and-drop interface.
      - Select recipients, including **To**, **CC**, and **BCC**.

 3. **Email Sending**:
    - Once the email is composed, the system sends it to the selected email provider’s API (either **Outlook** or **Gmail**), where it is processed and delivered to the recipients.
-   - The email is sent with all the composed content, attachments, and any additional metadata such as **importance** and **attachments**.
+The email is sent with all the composed content, attachments, and any additional metadata such as **importance** and **attachments**.

 4. **Drafts & Sent Items**:
    - Emails that are not sent immediately are stored as **Drafts** within the **Drafts folder**.
 The user can access and edit the draft later before sending it.
-   - Once an email is successfully sent, it is moved to the **Sent Items** folder, allowing the user to track emails that have been sent.
+Once an email is successfully sent, it is moved to the **Sent Items** folder, allowing the user to track emails that have been sent.

 5. **AI Features**:
    - When viewing an email, the user can take advantage of AI-based features that assist in understanding and responding to the message:
      - **Auto Response**: AI suggests a suitable reply based on the content of the received email, saving time for routine responses.